Need help on using this website? Check out the Technical FAQ.

 First-time applicants must pay for a minimum of two months in the first calendar year.

-To find out how much you need to pay, consult the 2012 Fee Schedule or the 2013 Fee Schedule or call 1 800 267-6522.
+To find out how much you need to pay, consult the 2018 Fee Schedule [PDF] or the 2017 Fee Schedule [PDF] or call 1 800 267-6522.
 You may need to use the fee calculator for special circumstances such as locum work or short-term membership.

 The CMPA does not accept credit cards for payment of membership fees.
-Members can pay their membership fee by cheque or pre-authorized debit.
+Members can pay their membership fee by pre-authorized debit.